Down on the Upside: Packaging

-The album's cover art, photographed by Kevin Westenberg, features the members of the band in silhouette.
-Reportedly, at one point the photo of caterpillars eating a tomato that was used for the "Blow Up the Outside World" single was considered for use as the cover of Down on the Upside.
-The album was also released in a limited edition with the Into the Upside interview disc.
+The album's cover art, photographed by Kevin Westenberg, features the band members in silhouette.
+At one point, a photograph of caterpillars eating a tomato—which was ultimately used for the "Blow Up the Outside World" single—was considered for the cover of Down on the Upside.
+The album was also released as a limited edition that included the Into the Upside interview bonus disc.

 The title Down on the Upside comes from a line in the song "Dusty".
-The lyric is "I think it's turning back on me/I'm down on the upside".
-Cornell said the title represents the different feels on the album.
-In an interview, he explained how the name was chosen:
+The lyric states, "I think it's turning back on me/I'm down on the upside".
+Cornell noted that the title represents the varied musical textures found across the album.
+In an interview, he explained how the name was selected:

 "I brought it up at some point because the song that the title came from was 'Dusty', but my title for it was 'Down on the Upside', but Ben wrote the music and he called it 'Dusty'.
 So since we don't really like having song titles being the title of the record, 'cause it brings this weird, undue focus to the song, I thought it would be cool to call it Down on the Upside.
 We started thinking about all these other titles, and worrying about them describing the whole record without excluding anything ...
 So it was the last minute and we were at a photo shoot for Spin and someone called and said, 'We need your title now so we can start doing the record package,' so Matt [Cameron] brought up the title again, and everyone went, 'yeah, that's it.'"